sevalab-iitt/SEVAutobot-1/Hardware_specifications.md

 | Extras | 2 physical buttons, 1 LED, 1 buzzer |
 | Link to Jetson | Simple serial connection (wrapped into ROS messages/services by a driver node) |

-**💡 Why two controllers:** Linux on the Jetson can't guarantee microsecond-level timing (its scheduler can always be interrupted).
+**Why two controllers:** Linux on the Jetson can't guarantee microsecond-level timing (its scheduler can always be interrupted).
 A dedicated microcontroller running nothing else can — critical for smooth motor PWM and accurate encoder counting.

 ---